juxor/afaq/markdown/secI1.md

 ecological and social effects.
-So, far from the market being a _"democracy"_ based on _"one dollar, one vote,"_ it is an oligarchy in which, for example, the _"79,000 Americans who earned the minimum wage in 1987 have the same influence [or _"vote"_] as Michael Milken, who 'earned' as much as all of them combined."_ [Michael Albert and Robin Hahnel, **The Political Economy of Participatory Economics**, p.
-21] One dissident economist states the blindly obvious, namely that the _"market and democracy clash at a fundamental level.
+So, far from the market being a _"democracy"_ based on _"one dollar, one vote,"_ it is an oligarchy in which, for example, the _"79,000 Americans who earned the minimum wage in 1987 have the same influence [or "vote"] as Michael Milken, who 'earned' as much as all of them combined."_ [Michael Albert and Robin Hahnel, **The Political Economy of Participatory Economics**, p.
+21] One dissident economist states the blindingly obvious, namely that the _"market and democracy clash at a fundamental level.
 Democracy runs on the principle of 'one man (one person), one vote.'
 The market runs on the principle of 'one dollar, one vote.'
 Naturally, the former gives equal weight to each person, regardless of the money she/he has.
-The latter gives greater weight to richer people."_ This means that the market is automatically skewed in favour of the wealthy and so _"[l]eaving everything to the market means that the rich may be able to realise even the most frivolous element of their desires, while the poor may not be able even to survive \-- thus the world spends twenty times more research money on slimming drugs than on malaria, which claims more than a million lives and debilitates millions more in developing countries every year."_ [Ha-Joon Chang, **Bad Samaritans**,
+The latter gives greater weight to richer people."_ This means that the market is automatically skewed in favour of the wealthy and so _"[l]eaving everything to the market means that the rich may be able to realise even the most frivolous element of their desires, while the poor may not be able even to survive -- thus the world spends twenty times more research money on slimming drugs than on malaria, which claims more than a million lives and debilitates millions more in developing countries every year."_ [Ha-Joon Chang, **Bad Samaritans**, p.
-p.
 172 and p.
 174]

 In other words, markets are always biased in favour of effective demand, i.e. in favour of the demands of people with money, and so can never (except in the